AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 Super Nintendo,
 Nintendo 64
 or Sega Genesis.
+No Cords to worry about at all!

+*Walking reveals someone strangling someone else with a controller cord.*
+*Camera stops moving, SP walks off camera, focus stays on strangling *

+*New shot opens with SP awkwardly posing with his leg up in the Captain Morgan stance* *He's wrapped in an American Flag*

-Take back the control from your controllers again.
+**SP**: Take back the control from your controllers again.
 Awesome Controller.
 It's Awesome.
 Controller.